datastaxdevs/workshop-spring-stargate/README.md

 Scroll down to show the the **Keys and Clustering** part of the screen and enter the following

-- `galaxy` will be our partition key (assuming there are less than 100.000 stargate in our galaxy) and a lot of galaxy ^^.
+- `galaxy` will be our partition key (assuming there are less than 100 000 stargates in our galaxy) and a lot of galaxy ^^.

 - `name` will be our clustering key in order to ensure unicity.